Vision and Mission of ICmatch

 Affordable Housing

-Some intentional community members have found that sharing resources—such as cars, laundry rooms, and recreation facilities–has offered them a high quality of life that’s affordable.
+Some intentional community members have found that sharing resources—such as vehicles, laundry rooms, and recreation facilities—has offered them a high quality of life that’s affordable.
 Unfortunately, often cohousing has been out of the price range of people with low incomes.
-Many low-income groups don’t have the capacity to hire lawyers to work on zoning issues that can take years to resolve.
+In addition, low-income groups seeking to create new affordable housing solutions don’t have the capacity to hire lawyers to work on zoning issues that can take years to resolve.
 It’s encouraging that many cohousing projects have intentionally included some slots for lower incomes.
 Yet there simply aren’t enough of these for the millions of people barely making ends meet month-to-month.
-We need a diverse set of solutions that includes smaller informal communities.
-ICmatch can help open up previously unavailable rental spaces.
+We need a diverse set of solutions that includes smaller informal arrangements.
+ICmatch can help open up previously unavailable rental spaces in creative but legal ways.
 Some houses have an attached unit that’s semi-private, with some shared space such as a laundry room or entryway.
-It doesn’t always make sense to advertise it traditionally, because you may end up with a six month lease for someone who has disruptive habits.
+It doesn’t always make sense to advertise it traditionally, because you may end up with a six month lease with someone who has disruptive habits.
 ICmatch can help establish a high level of compatibility that helps people feel comfortable with giving a chance to people they don’t know well.
 This can sometimes be a non-conventional arrangement that might include some work-trade for a lower rent.

 Belonging and Compassion

-Increasingly the cultural mandate is that we don’t want or need to rely on each other.
-In the Western world we’ve largely bought into a system where we increasingly pay for whatever we need.
+In our money-focused western world, the cultural mandate is that we don’t want or need to rely on each other’s good will.
+We’ve largely bought into a system where we pay for whatever we need.
 Families are a lot smaller than they used to be, and people move for economic opportunities, away from families and other social networks.
-That seemingly gives us a lot of freedom, but one out of four Americans reports that they don’t have even one person they consider a trusted confidant.
-The loneliness epidemic is a large contributor to failures of health and longevity.
-See our pages on Diversity and Inclusion.
+That seemingly gives us a lot of freedom, but the downside is, one out of four Americans reports that they don’t have even one person they consider a trusted confidante.
+The U.S. Surgeon General warns that the loneliness epidemic is a large contributor to failures of health and longevity.
+There is substantial research showing that social relations are among—and possibly the top—contributors to happiness (Folk & Dunn, 2024).

 Adequate Care for the Vulnerable

-Much has been said about the inadequate social safety net, especially in the U.S. It seems that no one is happy with the large scale one-size-fits-all government services.
-It costs too much (says the political right) and is too challenging to navigate, beside being inadequate (says the left).
+Much has been said about the inadequate social safety net, especially in the U.S. It seems that almost no one is happy with the large scale one-size-fits-all government services.
+It costs too much (says the political right) and is too challenging to navigate (says people utilizing the services), beside being inadequate (says the left).
 Pointing toward a social good that had similar politically divided arguments, the charter school movement gained bipartisan support as it offered new locally-accountable and locally-governed options.
-Similarly, intentional communities are a way to meet specific social services in a targeted and equitable manner.
+Similarly, residential intentional communities are a way to meet specific social services in a targeted and equitable manner.
 Local groups drawing on private or government grant funding use small-scale but intensive resource management to create opportunity.
-Effective local governance includes making sure everyone has a way to contribute meaningfully, so no one is unduly pressed to bear the burdens of others.
-On a small scale, it’s more feasible to hold both providers and receivers accountable to each other.
+Effective local governance includes making sure everyone has a way to contribute meaningfully, so no one is unduly pressed to take on the burdens of others.
+Providing services on a small scale, it’s more feasible to hold both providers and receivers accountable to each other.

 Local Food Security

-Many of us had never considered the possibility of supply chain disruptions, unless we paid attention to the plight of people stuck in the aftermath of Hurricane Katrina.
-In a natural disaster, external emergency services may not be able to supply an area with its basic needs quickly or adequately.
+Prior to covid, many of us had never considered the possibility of supply chain disruptions, unless we paid attention to the plight of people stuck in the aftermath of Hurricane Katrina.
+In a large-scale natural disaster, external emergency services may not be able to supply an area with its basic needs quickly or adequately.
 There is funding available for increasing local resilience thru local food security programs.
+Some intentional communities organize around a CSA (community supported agriculture) that ensures locals have access to quality affordable produce that isn’t shipped across continents.

 Ecological Regeneration

-On one extreme, ecovillages often employ renewable energy sources and safe recycling of human waste as examples of lifestyles with close to zero pollution.
-Many DIY communities use re-purposed or salvaged materials.
+On one extreme, ecovillages often employ renewable energy sources and safe tightly regulated recycling of human waste as examples of lifestyles with close to zero pollution.
+Many DIY communities use re-purposed or salvaged materials and practice voluntary simplicity.
 On the other extreme is cohousing that might look like condos with a monthly potluck.
-But even these more privacy-oriented communities have shared spaces and shared resources that if rented or purchased separately would be much more expensive and resource consuming.
+But even the more privacy-oriented cohousing communities have shared spaces and shared resources that if rented or purchased separately would be much more expensive and resource consuming.
+All types of residential intentional communities play some part in creating ecologically sustainable lifestyles.